-COTS & FOSS

-Selection
+COTS Selection

 Third party software selection is always a strategic part of the development as development teams do not have the mastery of code nor of product roadmap.
 Selection criteria are basically the same than for open source (indeed lots of them are open source).